segmentio/segment-docs/src/connections/sources/catalog/libraries/website/shopify-littledata/index.md

 | `total`                                 | Total value of the order                                                               | Float             |
 | `userId`                                | Chosen user identifier, defaulting to Shopify Customer ID                              | String            |

 > note "" \*`revenue` is available only with the Order Completed event, and only if the store opts in through the Littledata application.
 Revenue is a reserved property in many Segment destinations.
-Opting in will override the `total` property sent to Google Analytics.
+Opting in overrides the `total` property sent to Google Analytics.

 ## Product properties